ys05086/ADLproject-CIFAR10-classification/README.md

 ## Details & Features
 - Data Preprocessing: Normalization using mean and standard deviation
-- Data Augmentation: CutOut, Horizontal Flip
+- Data Augmentation: Horizontal Flip, CutOut(Implemented but not used because resolution of data is too small)
 - Models Implemented:
     - VGG-16
     - ResNet-18, ResNet-50